 The rates are subject to availability at the time of booking request.
 In the event if there are rate changes due to increase in Govt taxes, or hotel charges a surcharge, or BAR rates (Best available rates), we reserve the right to amend the rates without notice.
 The exchange rate is subject to change.
 Please ensure that you have secured the relevant visa / entry permits & valid passport.
 The best source of visa information is the embassy of the country itself.

 If you are interested in going ahead with this booking, we would require deposits or payments as follows either in the form of cash or cheque:

 Please ensure that the names given to us for reservations match the names in your passport, as hotels, sightseeing tour companies are very particular about name changes.
 Mismatched names may result in heavy amendment penalties.
 We strongly recommend travel insurance as part of your package – we have excellent rates with the world’s best companies – please let us know if you wish us to add this to your package.

-4 nights accommodation in Brussels based on double room occupancy.
+4 nights in Belgium based on twin sharing basis.

 Complimentary travel insurance.

 All airline and hotel taxes.